To view a spreadsheet of Attachment-Informed EMDR-trained colleagues with experience of working with Autism, please see this list.

 Welcome to our embryonic EMDR Focus pages looking with time to explore the opportunities and challenges of EMDR with clients on the Autistic Spectrum, particularly those at the High-Functioning end.

-It was only this year, at the age of 70 and after a lifetime of well-masked inward emotional struggle, that Mark secured a formal diagnosis as Aspergers – that’s Hans A in the picture at the top of this page, who first identified this experience in his work before the Second World War in Vienna.
+It was only in 2020, at the age of 70 and after a lifetime of well-masked inward emotional struggle, that Mark secured a formal diagnosis as Autistic, formerly known in this form as Aspergers – that’s Hans A in the picture at the top of this page, who first identified this experience in his work before and during the Second World War in Vienna.

 We hope they give you a sense of what it can be like on the inside of an Aspie – recognising that, as they say, if you’ve met one person with Autism, you’ve met one person with Autism.